Melori Bigvava

-Melori Bigvava (მელორ ბიგვავა; born 17 January 1963 in Darcheli) is a Georgian professional football coach and a former player.
+Melori Bigvava (მელორ ბიგვავა; born 17 January 1963) is a Georgian professional football coach and a former player.

 Career

-Bigvava played professional football in the Soviet Top League with FC Dinamo Tbilisi.
+Bigvava was born in Darcheli.
+He played professional football in the Soviet Top League with FC Dinamo Tbilisi.
 At age 30, he moved to Germany to join Wormatia Worms, and then finished his career in the German regional and amateur football leagues.

 Bigvava appeared for the Georgia national football team in a 1990 friendly against Lithuania.
 He made his final appearance for Georgia in a 1993 friendly against Azerbaijan.